Tips for a Low-maintenance Garden

 • Gardenia

 The dark green leaves are glossy, matching the striking, scented bloom.
-Gardenia loves warm climates and flowers all season long.
+Gardenia thrives in warm climates and blooms all season long.

 • Arborvitae, Round Form

-It is a dwarf, evergreen shrub that grows 24 inches tall.
-It is adorable in its roundish form and can be tucked anywhere.
+It is a dwarf, evergreen shrub that grows to 24 inches in height.
+It is adorable in its round shape and can be tucked away anywhere.

 Lay Mulch on Beds

 Mulch is applied to the soil as a cover.
-It keeps moisture in the soil, prevents weeds from sprouting, blocks sunlight, and makes garden beds attractive.
+It retains moisture in the soil, prevents weeds from sprouting, blocks sunlight, and makes garden beds visually appealing.

 Wait until your plants have begun growing before applying mulch.
 Your lovely plants will die if they get buried in mulch.

 Keep your mulch about three inches away from the bottom of your plants.
-This will keep your plants from deteriorating, prevent insects from nesting, and boost air circulation.
+This will help keep your plants healthy, prevent insects from nesting, and improve air circulation.

 Allow Some Areas to Go Wild

-Allow Mother Nature to design your garden to create a more natural flowing area with little restrictions.
+Allow Mother Nature to design your garden, creating a more natural, flowing area with restrictions.
 Allow your plants to grow near the edges without contouring them to the form they’re not.
-This will mean a lot less upkeep for you.
+This will result in significantly less upkeep for you.

 Research before you select the plants native to your location.
-Be sure the plants will fit the space when they reach maximum growth to minimize trimming.
+Ensure the plants will fit the space when they reach their maximum growth to minimize trimming.
 Native plants do not need chemicals to be healthy or to prevent insects.
 You can discover some plants in your vicinity that are developing naturally.

-Low-maintenance gardening facilitates your life and lets you spend more time enjoying your space sooner than maintaining it.
+Low-maintenance gardening allows you to spend more time enjoying your space, rather than maintaining it.
 Attempt some of these low-maintenance garden visions and see how much free time you will regain!
 Incorporating these low-maintenance options, from perennials and mulch to shrubs and artificial grass, you can make a truly spectacular garden that requires minimal effort and time.
-Hopefully, our tips helped you change how you consider gardening as a whole, and now you know that gardening not only doesn’t hold to be an insufferable chore but can also be a fun activity.
+Hopefully, our tips helped you reconsider gardening as a whole, and now you know that gardening is not only not an insufferable chore but can also be a fun activity.

 Contact Us Today To Request a Free Consultation